Amazon partners with travel site Priceline in a first for Prime Day

-NEW YORK : Amazon.com Inc is partnering with travel booking site Priceline to offer discounts during Tuesday's Prime Day, the first time an online travel agency has participated in the shopping event.
+NEW YORK: Amazon.com is partnering with travel booking site Priceline to offer discounts during Tuesday's Prime Day, the first time an online travel agency has participated in the shopping event.

-Amazon’s July 11-12 event will offer U.S. members 48 hours of deals including an additional 20 per cent off Priceline's Hotel Express deals, which offers 60 per cent off hotels.
+Amazon’s Jul 11-12 event will offer US members 48 hours of deals including an additional 20 per cent off Priceline's Hotel Express deals, which offers 60 per cent off hotels.

 While the nation's largest retailer by market value has been slashing costs and unsuccessful programs, the company saw an opportunity with Priceline, a unit of Booking Holdings.

 "We want to meet customers where they are.
-We know travelers are shopping on Amazon and booking travel with Priceline," said Lesley Klein, senior vice president of marketing at Priceline.
+We know travellers are shopping on Amazon and booking travel with Priceline," said Lesley Klein, senior vice president of marketing at Priceline.

 Booking Holdings has several sites, so this isn't the first time the company has worked with Amazon on Prime deals.
 Booking.com is offering Prime members in Germany and Austria travel credits and discounts through next year.